mridul037/mridul037/README.md

 **Quote of the hour:**

-I invented the Web just because I needed it, really, because it was so frustrating that it didn't exit.
+I think you should always bear in mind that entropy is not on your side.

-~ Tim Berners-Lee
+~ Elon Musk
 <pre>

 </pre>